Princess Hwayu

-Life
+Biography

-Princess Hwayu was born on 29 September 1740 as the daughter of King Yeongjo and his concubine, Royal Consort Gwi-in of the Pungyang Jo clan.
+Princess Hwayu was born on 29 September 1740 as the second and youngest daughter of King Yeongjo and his concubine, Royal Consort Gwi-in of the Pungyang Jo clan.
 Her personal name was not recorded in history.
 She received the title Hwayu in 1746.

 On 5 December 1752, the marriage between Princess Hwayu and Hwang In-jeon was decided, but the ceremony was stopped because of the death of Princess Hwahyeop.

 On February 27, 1753 (29th year of King Yeongjo), she married Hwang In-jeon.
 After the wedding, King Yeongjo continued to visit the residence of Princess Hwayu.

-Princess Hwayu and her eldest son suffered from boils.
-She died on 21 May 1777 and was buried with her husband in Bucheon.
+Princess Hwayu and her eldest son suffered from boils, but the latter survived.
+She later died on 21 May 1777, lunar calendar, and was buried with her husband in Bucheon.